 If you suspect that you have dermatitis, you should talk to your doctor about how to treat it.
 The doctor will take a history of the patient trying to find out what they might have come in contact with that caused the dermatitis.
 This could help them to treat it more effectively and help with prevention in the future.

 There are so many reasons why you may have redness around the eyes, and we’ve only covered a few here.
-For some people, it could just be a sign that they are getting older edit may not need any treatment.
+For some people, it could just be a sign that they are getting older and it may not need any treatment.
 For others it could indicate an allergic reaction or a skin condition that can be treated very effectively.
 If you would like to clear up your skin and get rid of redness around the eyes, consider if you have one of the conditions listed above or talk to your doctor for a more specific diagnosis and treatment.
 Be careful about treating any medical condition or skin condition for yourself, as there is the possibility that you could make it worse.

 Most of the conditions listed in this article require specific treatment, which is why it’s important that you know what you’re treating and how it should be treated.
 If in doubt, talk to your doctor.